SerenityOS/serenity/Ports/SDL2_mixer/patches/ReadMe.md

 # Patches for SDL2_mixer on SerenityOS

-## `0001-Skip-building-the-playmus-and-playwav-utilities.patch`
+## `0001-Skip-building-the-playmus-and-playwave-utilities.patch`

-Skip building the playmus and playwav utilities
+Skip building the playmus and playwave utilities

 ## `0002-libtool-Enable-shared-library-support-for-SerenityOS.patch`